f4tq/ethos-systemd/Draining.md

 - skopos uses 2 types of locks: cluster-wide and host.
 - cluster-wide locks have groups or tiers with a configurable number of simultaneous lock holder per-*group*.

-> For instance, the *reboot* lock used for update-os.sh has 3 groups: control, proxy, and workers with simultaneous lock holders defaulting to 1,1 & 1 respectively.
+> For instance, the *reboot* lock used for skopos.sh has 3 groups: control, proxy, and workers with simultaneous lock holders defaulting to 1,1 & 1 respectively.
 In a large cluster, the worker group may allow for 2 or more simultaneous holders.

 ```
 $ etcdctl ls --recursive | grep adobe.com